inavellevani/Django-beginning/README.md

 # Django Bookstore Project

 This Django project serves as a simple bookstore API with endpoints to list books and retrieve detailed book information.
-It also includes a welcome page to showcase available books.
+It also includes a welcome page to showcase available books with pagination and book detail links.

 ## Installation and Setup